dayboard/blog/_posts/2017-06-08-scheduling-breaks-on-dayboard-site-blocker.md

   <img src="/assets/images/product/site-blocker-break-green-notification.png" title="Dayboard's site blocker icon turns green to indicate you're on a website that can be blocked." alt="Dayboard Site Blocker Extension Icon - Green">
 </div>

-Or, if you do not have any tasks listed on your Dayboard, clicking on the icon will reveal a shortcut to add tasks to activate the site blocker.
+Or, if you do not have any tasks listed on your Dayboard, clicking on the icon will reveal a shortcut to add your todos to activate the site blocker.

 <div>
   <img src="/assets/images/product/site-blocker-no-task-notification.png" title="Dayboard's site blocker are only active when you have a task set in Dayboard." alt="Dayboard Site Blocker Extension Icon - Green">